seabiscuit-iv/CUDA-Path-Tracer/README.md

 # Overview

 This project is a **CUDA-accelerated [path tracer](https://en.wikipedia.org/wiki/Path_tracing)** which simulates global illumination through physically-based lighting and material techniques, with the goal of generating photorealistic renders.
 It presents various features, including **physically-based materials**, **custom 3D model loading**, and an efficient **BVH geometry acceleration structure** with surface-area based construction for high-performance traversal.
 The renderer itself incorporates **stochastic sampled anti-aliasing**, **path partitioning** for active ray optimization, and various other rendering optimizations.
 These optimizations allow it to render extremely dense scenes like the **Stanford Dragon** (800K triangles) in complex lighting scenarios, all within a reasonable amount of time while maintaining physically accurate light transport.
-Most scenes converge at about **400 iterations**.
+Most scenes converge at about **400 iterations**, but for best results, it's good to let the path tracer run at least **5000 iterations**.

 ## Code Structure